anbraten/docker-adminer/README.md

 # docker-adminer
-Docker image for adminer with additional mongodb support and a pretty default theme ;)
+Docker image for adminer with mongodb support and hydra as default theme ;)